 Ryan is a frequent author and speaker on labor and employment law issues.
 He regularly appears on television news programs to discuss employment law issues and is often quoted in the media on developing employee rights and workplace matters.

 Ryan currently serves on the executive committee for the Florida Bar’s Labor and Employment Section.
 He is a past chair of the Labor and Employment Law Certification Committee of The Florida Bar, which is responsible for determining if attorneys should be certified in labor and employment law.
-Ryan is also former chair of the Federal Court Practice Committee of The Florida Bar and former chair of the Labor and Employment Law Section of the Hillsborough County Bar Association.
+Ryan is also the former chair of the Federal Court Practice Committee of The Florida Bar and former chair of the Labor and Employment Law Section of the Hillsborough County Bar Association.
 He is also a graduate of Leadership Pinellas.

 After spending the first five years of his career representing management, Ryan now primarily represents employees.
-His experience representing employers gives him a unique perspective which informs the advice and guidance he provides to our clients.
+His experience representing employers gives him a unique perspective that informs the advice and guidance he provides to our clients.

-Ryan attended law school at the Marshall-Wythe School of Law at College of William and Mary, where he was a member of the William and Mary Law Review.
+Ryan attended law school at the Marshall-Wythe School of Law at the College of William and Mary, where he was a member of the William and Mary Law Review.
 Ryan attended law school as a graduate research fellow where he was one of 13 students selected for a three-year merit-based tuition waiver and research fellowship.
 As part of this fellowship, Ryan provided research assistance to professor Rodney Smolla, including researching and drafting updates for his professor’s “Federal Civil Rights Acts” and “Smolla and Nimmer on Freedom of Speech.”
 Ryan received his undergraduate education at Vanderbilt University, where he double majored in political science and secondary education.

-Ryan is admitted to The Florida Bar, the Bar of the United States Supreme Court, the United States Court of Appeals for the Eleventh Circuit, United States District Courts for the Northern, Middle and Southern Districts of Florida and the Courts of the Commonwealth of Pennsylvania, where his status is active but residing out of state.
+Ryan is admitted to The Florida Bar, the Bar of the United States Supreme Court, the United States Court of Appeals for the Eleventh Circuit, United States District Courts for the Northern, Middle, and Southern Districts of Florida, and the Courts of the Commonwealth of Pennsylvania, where his status is active but residing out of state.